PaulDuvall/aws-5-mins/vpc-reachability/README.md

 You can find the 5-minute video that walks through all of the steps described here.

-In this episode, we'll be looking at [Amazon VPC Reachability Analyzer](https://aws.amazon.com/blogs/aws/new-vpc-insights-analyzes-reachability-and-visibility-in-vpcs/).
+In this episode, we'll be looking at [Amazon VPC Reachability Analyzer](https://docs.aws.amazon.com/vpc/latest/reachability/what-is-reachability-analyzer.html).

 With Amazon VPC, you can create a logically isolated private network in the AWS cloud.
 VPC Reachability Analyzer is a network diagnostics tool that troubleshoots reachability between two endponts in a VPC.
-With Reachability Analyzer, you can ensure that your network configuration is as intended.
+With VPC Reachability Analyzer, you can ensure that your network configuration is as intended.

 There are many different resources that can communicate inside and outside your VPC including AWS Lambda, Amazon S3, VPC Endpoints, VPC Gateway, VPC Peering, and AWS Transit Gateway - just to name a few.

+With all of these ways to communicate between resources, the potential for misconfiguration increases.
+VPC Reachability Analyzer uses automate reasoning to analyzer all possible paths between a source and destination and informs you whether it's those endpoints are reachable or not.

 # Pricing
 Price per analysis processed by VPC Reachability Analyzer: $0.10.
 See [VPC Pricing](https://aws.amazon.com/vpc/pricing/) for more information.